Schlüchtern station: History

-The station was opened on 15 December 1868 along with the Neuhof–Steinau (Straße) section of the Kinzig Valley Railway, and the Kinzig Valley Railway was built as part of the Frankfurt–Bebra railway, which was established by the Landgraviate of Hesse-Kassel, the Grand Duchy of Hesse and Free City of Frankfurt, but was confiscated by the Prussian government following the War of 1866.
+The station was opened on 15 December 1868 along with the Neuhof–Steinau (Straße) section of the Frankfurt–Bebra railway, which was established by the Landgraviate of Hesse-Kassel, the Grand Duchy of Hesse and Free City of Frankfurt, but was confiscated by the Prussian government following the War of 1866.

 Station facilities

 Platforms

 The train station has 4 platform tracks, a "home" platform (that is next to the station building), an island platform and a side platform.
 The home platform (platform 1) is only used by Regionalbahn services running on the Schlüchtern–Jossa–Gemünden–Würzburg route, which begin and end here.
 The central platform (tracks 2 and 4) is used by Regional-Express services on the Frankfurt–Fulda route.
 The side platform (platform 5) is rarely used.
 About 3 km east of the station is the beginning of the Schlüchtern tunnel through the Distelrasen ridge.

 Entrance building

-The stately entrance building of 1868 is now listed as a monument under the Hessian Heritage Act.
-It is built in various styles on the hillside above the town on the south side of the tracks.
-The two storey brick building has an H-shaped floor plan with a completely symmetrical facade.
-The freight shed is uphill to the west.
-The canopies over the pedestrian underpass were built in 1910 of steel and glass in the Art Nouveau style.
+The stately entrance building, constructed in 1868, is now listed as a monument under the Hessian Heritage Act.
+It is built in various architectural styles and situated on the hillside above the town on the south side of the tracks.
+The two-story brick building features an H-shaped floor plan with a completely symmetrical facade.
+The freight shed is located uphill to the west.
+Additionally, the canopies over the pedestrian underpass were constructed in 1910 using steel and glass in the Art Nouveau style.